daphneweemering/reviewFRS/README.md

 # Statistical analysis of disability scales in randomised controlled clinical trials for amyotrophic lateral sclerosis: A systematic review

-This research repository contains all material related to our study *"Statistical analysis of disability scales in randomised controlled clinical trials for amyotrophic lateral sclerosis: A systematic review"*
+This research repository contains all material related to our study *"Statistical analysis of the ALSFRS-R in randomized controlled clinical trials for amyotrophic lateral sclerosis: A systematic review"*

 ## What's the project about? #
-Disability rating scales play a pivotal role in clinical trials by assessing how experimental treatments affect the daily lives of people with neurodegenerative diseases.
-Limited guidance on analysing these scales may contribute to the high failure rate of clinical trials.
-Using amyotrophic lateral sclerosis (ALS) as a case study, we aim to systematically review how disability rating scales have been analysed in clinical trials, and how these approaches influence the validity and the precision of trial results.
+Disability rating scales, like the ALSFRS-R, play a pivotal role in clinical trials by assessing how experimental treatments affect the daily lives of people with neurodegenerative diseases.
+Limited guidance on analyzing these scales may contribute to the high failure rate of clinical trials.
+Using amyotrophic lateral sclerosis (ALS) as a case study, we aim to systematically review how disability rating scales have been analyzed in clinical trials, and how these approaches influence the validity and the precision of trial results.

 ## What is in the repository? #